pastriesbygrey/pastries-by-grey-com/README.md

   * via `brew`: `brew install hugo`
   * via `scoop`: `scoop install hugo`

-4. Lastly you can run `hugo serve` and open view the built site in your browser!
+4. Lastly you can run `hugo serve` and open to view the site in your browser!

 [Hugo Documentation](https://gohugo.io/documentation/)